diegofss11/bettingHost/README.md

   (This will install the dependencies declared in the package.json file)

-* To run the CLIENTE project:
+* To build the CLIENTE project:

     ```
     cd tourManager
     grunt
     ```

-The application is hosted in (http://localhost:8001/)

-* To run the node REST API server
+* To run the node application server

     ```
     cd tourManager